 An influx of roughly 150,000 (something that sounds huge right now, but is a bit more modest when compared to other state migration rates) could not only ensure a Democrat won our “per capita-outsizedly powerful but usually technically useless” three electoral votes, but could ensure that we won our lone House Representative seat (Republican Liz “She Doesn’t Even Go Here” Cheney won over her Democratic opponent Ryan Green by roughly 80,000 votes) both of our Senate seats (Barrasso and Enzi won over their opponents with 130,000 votes and 92,000 votes, respectively) and take up residence in the governor’s mansion (Matt Mead beat his opponent by 55,000 votes.)

 At the local level, the effect could be even more pronounced.
 Most of the state Senators and Representatives won their seats by margins of less than 10,000 votes.
 In one race, by barely more than 50 votes.
-Some of my most hated foes in the state Senate and House won by margins that would seem pathetic in other states—Senator Bouchard won by less than 400 votes, Senator Bebout by less than 5,000 votes, and Representative Clem by less than 3,000 votes.
-One of the Representatives I hate the most, the anti-abortion fanatic Representative Steinmetz, was unopposed.
+Some of my most extreme ideological opposites in the state Senate and House won by margins that would seem pathetic in other states—Senator Bouchard won by less than 400 votes, Senator Bebout by less than 5,000 votes, and Representative Clem by less than 3,000 votes.
+Representative Steinmetz, who has repeatedly introduced anti-abortion legislation and whom I have repeatedly inundated with Strongly Worded e-mails, was unopposed.
 That is just sad.
 All of these could be turned around almost instantaneously with some strategic Democrat migration.

 Now I won’t lie: the move might be bumpy for some.
 We’re mostly known for terrible things happening.
 Montana keeps trying to steal all of our Yellowstone glory.
 Kanye released his last album here.
 And as I mentioned before, our economy is currently on fire.
 We hitched our economic wagon to the oil and gas industry long ago and have refused to unhitch it, even as we pass “unwise” and hurtle towards “are you fucking kidding me?”
 Both jobs and housing might be initially a bit hard to come by (it would really, really help if the Democrats who moved here were independently wealthy or had telecommuting jobs.)
 But we don’t have an income tax, so if you actually find a job, you get to keep a lot of your money.